TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/sdl/stc.md

 STC is done Successfully & Passed for R5F1.
 Core0 is Reset.
 STC is done Successfully & Passed for R5F0.
 Waiting in loop in STC_Main().

 \endcode
+\endcond

+\cond SOC_AM263PX
+\code

+STC Test Application started.
+If STC test is successfull, Core1 will go in to Reset.
+Core1 is Reset.
+STC is done Successfully & Passed for R5F1.
+Waiting in loop in STC_Main().

+\endcode